art-suite/art-suite-applications/packages/art-aws/README.md

 # art-aws
-A cleaner API to AWS SDK with Promises and Art.Foundation
+Streamlined APIs for AWS SDK with Promises and Art.Foundation

+AWS APIs currently supported:
+* DynamoDb (partial support)

 ### Benefits
 * all methods are wrapped in promises